Spare Parts Inventory Management – Part 1

 Creating a spare parts inventory management program is not easy.
 Here are the things you’ll have to manage and the decisions you’ll need to make.

 This first task stops most of us in our tracks.
-Once we take a good hard look at all the items we store as spare parts, our minds spin from all the variables.
-If you have limited space, it’s easy to see this is the number one reason storeroom organization doesn’t even get started.
+Once we take a good, hard look at all the items we store as spare parts, our minds spin from all the variables.
+If you have limited space, it’s easy to see that this is the number one reason storeroom organization doesn’t even get started.

-To not get bogged down, your team must include someone with planning, organizational and logistical skills.
+To not get bogged down, your team must include someone with planning, organizational, and logistical skills.
 Where are we going to store the parts?
 How many of each do we have?
 How much space will each group require?

-- Choose the storage methods, space requirements and layout scenarios for all parts and raw materials.
+- Choose the storage methods, space requirements, and layout scenarios for all parts and raw materials.

 This must happen before you research, price and purchase parts cabinets, shelving units and racking.

-Modern storage options like Stanley Vidmar or Lyons style cabinets are the absolute best way to store small to medium size parts.
+Modern storage options like Stanley Vidmar or Lyons style cabinets are the absolute best way to store small to medium-sized parts.
 They maximize the quantity of parts the cabinets can store per square and cubic foot of space.
-They also provide a simple way of assigning computer locations for each item (e.g. Cabinet 3- Drawer C = C3-DC) so they can easily and efficiently be found.
+They also provide a simple way of assigning computer locations for each item (e.g., Cabinet 3- Drawer C = C3-DC) so they can easily and efficiently be found.
 Mezzanines are important to maximize available storage space.
 Storing vertically is an excellent way to gain floor space, especially for lightweight items such as light bulbs, drive belts, insulation and more.

 How will you manage multiple storage locations for parts and raw materials?
-Typically, you’ll store large parts like fans, gearboxes, motors and other large items on numbered pallet racks.
-Smaller parts like bearings seals, electronic and electrical parts are stored in multi-drawer cabinets in a ’storeroom’ that is enclosed with fencing, walls and doors for control of the parts.
-In very large plants there can be multiple pallet rack areas and possibly multiple storerooms.
+Typically, you’ll store large parts like fans, gearboxes, motors, and other large items on numbered pallet racks.
+Smaller parts like bearings, seals, electronic and electrical parts are stored in multi-drawer cabinets in a ’storeroom’ that is enclosed with fencing, walls, and doors for control of the parts.
+In very large plants, there can be multiple pallet rack areas and possibly multiple storerooms.
 We will discuss these areas in more detail later.

 Think about electronic parts, which may need anti-static storage compartments.
 How do we store flammables?
 What items need refrigeration?
 Must we consider expiration dates?
 How do we store bulk oil and other lubricants?
 The list continues, including items not typically considered a spare part but that must be monitored for min/max quantities.